conru/robotart/README.md

 mybot.simulatePenDown() # start drawing
 mybot.simulatePenUp() # stop drawing

-mybot.setHostPort("localhost",9999) # only if bot is on a different computer
+# use to access a bot connected to a different computer
+mybot.setHostPort("localhost",9999)

 ```